OTDA Home

 Program services are available to both income-eligible homeowners and renters, with priority given to senior citizens, families with children and persons with disabilities.

-If a household contains a member who receives Supplemental Security Income (SSI), Public Assistance, Food Stamps, or Home Energy Assistance Program (HEAP) benefits, the household is considered automatically eligible for weatherization services.
+If a household contains a member who receives Supplemental Security Income (SSI), Public Assistance, Supplemental Nutrition Assistance Program (SNAP), or Home Energy Assistance Program (HEAP) benefits, the household is considered automatically eligible for weatherization services.

 Benefits:

-DHCR requires providers to purchase and use materials that meet state and federal government standards.
-DHCR offers providers training in quality control and material use.
+HCR requires providers to purchase and use materials that meet state and federal government standards.
+HCR offers providers training in quality control and material use.

 All services are provided without charge or obligation to the occupant of the home.
 However, owners of rental buildings are required to invest funds toward the cost of the Weatherization services.